noaione/yuusha-shoukan-ln/sources/v08/chapter3.md

 and since it was still too early to go to bed, Sieg-san suggested that we drink some alcohol.

-[...Heehhh… I didn’t know there was a place like this in this house.]
+[...Heehhh...
+I didn’t know there was a place like this in this house.]

 [Yes, my father had a friend who was once invited to play the role of Hero and permanently lived in this world, and seeing the porch that he had in his house,